youngcet/payfast/README.md

             },
             passPhrase: 'xxxxxxxxxxxxxxx',  // Your payfast passphrase
             useSandBox: true, // true to use Payfast sandbox, false to use their live server
+            // if useSandbox is set to true, use a sandbox link
+            // you can use the github link below or provide your own link
-            onsiteActivationScriptUrl: 'https://somedomain.com', // url to the html file above
+            onsiteActivationScriptUrl: 'https://youngcet.github.io/sandbox_payfast_onsite_payments/', // url to the html file
             onPaymentCancelled: () => paymentCompleted(), // callback function for successful payment
             onPaymentCompleted: () => paymentCancelled(), // callback function for cancelled payment ),)